nhamil/python-tilewe/README.md

     a   b   c   d
 ```

-The corners d1, b3, b4, and d4 become available to the player who played the piece.
+The corners d1, a3, b4, and d4 become available to the player who played the piece.

 ### Contact

 A contact is a tile within a piece that has corners.
-When a piece is placed, one of that piece's contacts must be located at an open corner (d1, b3, b4, and d4 in the example) above.
+When a piece is placed, one of that piece's contacts must be located at an open corner (d1, a3, b4, and d4 in the example above).
 Contacts are specified relative to the piece's current rotation.
 For example, the contact at the bottom of:

 ```